CIvanPiMa/hello_world/README.md

 hello internauta
 CIvanPiMa here

-And I hope to be satisfied with wath I do someday
+And I hope to be satisfied with what I do someday